davidbmaier/discord-recap/README.md

 Everything happens in the browser, and no external requests are made (apart from fetching some Discord emoji).

-### Feature requests

-The web app tries to capture as many stats as possible - if you have any ideas for new features, please open an issue.

 ## Setup

 The web app uses [Remix](https://remix.run) and [React](https://reactjs.org).